 This interface allows RDMA-capable instances to communicate with each other over an InfiniBand network, operating at FDR rates for H16r and H16mr virtual machines, and QDR rates for A8 and A9 virtual machines.
 The RDMA capabilities exposed in these virtual machines can boost the scalability and performance of certain Linux and Windows Message Passing Interface (MPI) applications.
 See Access to the RDMA network in this article for requirements.

 Azure subscription – If you want to deploy more than a small number of compute-intensive instances, consider a pay-as-you-go subscription or other purchase options.
 If you're using an Azure free account, you can use only a limited number of Azure compute cores.

-|Operating system||Windows Server 2012 R2 or Windows Server 2012||Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2 Guest OS family
+- Cloud services - Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 Guest OS family

 For more information and checklists to use the compute-intensive instances with HPC Pack on Windows Server, see Set up a Windows RDMA cluster with HPC Pack to run MPI applications.

 For storage capacities and disk details, see Sizes for virtual machines.